 Successfully planning and executing a destination wedding is not for the faint of heart – you’re probably nodding your head right now.
 Destination weddings feel inherently “distant” until you actually arrive on site.
-The control freak in all of us would love to be able to see and feel the venue and vendors before the DAY OF… but with social media we have the luxury of being able to communicate and access every resource at any moment.
+The control freak in all of us would love to be able to see and feel the venue and vendors before the DAY OF… but with social media, we have the luxury of being able to communicate and access every resource at any moment.

-Something to keep in mind throughout the process, and on all platforms… is that you should friend/follow your venue, wedding planner, DJ, caterer and all other vendors.
+Something to keep in mind throughout the process, and on all platforms… is that you should friend/follow your venue, wedding planner, DJ, caterer, and all other vendors.
 Keeping in constant contact, and knowing what they’re up to will put your mind at ease.
 You will feel organized and READY to say, “I do.”

 As for the major social media sites… each can serve a very different function in helping to enhance the entire wedding experience.
 Let’s discuss:

-Destination Wedding Social Media Uses
+Destination Wedding Social Media Planning

 Stream your ceremony: Since you’re getting married in a faraway land, it’s inevitable that not ALL the people you invited are going to be able to make it.
 This is where mixing social media + your wedding really comes in handy.
-If you’re into it… see if your wedding photographer/videographer can stream the ceremony on Facebook live via the private discussion board (or delegate this task to a trusted attendee with a good seat)!
+If you’re into it… see if your wedding photographer/videographer can stream the ceremony on Facebook live via the private group (or delegate this task to a trusted attendee with a good seat)!
 This is a great way to include those who couldn’t make the trip – without having to broadcast your intimate and personal ceremony to the randos from high school you’re (for some reason) still FB friends with, or your creepy co-workers.

 Instagram is obviously creating an overly photo-centric society – but hey, you’re never gonna look as good as you do on your wedding day – so embrace it!

 And hey, BE CREATIVE!
-Nothing screams BORING like a literal hashtag that’s just simply some combination of dates and names.
+Nothing screams boring like a literal hashtag that’s just simply some combination of dates and names.
 It takes a village to plan a wedding, so delegate this task to your bridal party or family.
 Here’s a great example (if I do say so myself).
 My best friends – the future Mr. & Mrs. Ragauskas (pronounced Ra-Gow-Skiss) are getting married this fall – so as Maid of Honor I was asked to brainstorm a one-of-a-kind hashtag….
 Drumroll please…

-#RagausKISSthebride I know.
+#RagausKISSthebride.
+I know.
 It rocks.